 Sessions are offered throughout the year, and many of our most popular courses are unique and not offered elsewhere in the area.

 In 2007, Georgia Ensemble Theatre was awarded two CABY Awards: one for Outstanding Organization, and one for Excellence in Arts Education.

-The Theatre has been nominated for numerous Suzi Bass Awards for artistic excellence in theatre.
+The Theatre has been nominated for numerous Suzi Bass Awards for artistic excellence in theatre and received awards from

-And in November of 2006, Bob and Anita Farley were honored as Lexus Leaders of the Arts by PBA Atlanta.
+Bob and Anita Farley were honored as Lexus Leaders of the Arts by PBA Atlanta in 2006 and

 Georgia Ensemble Theatre enjoys a strong relationship with many of its corporate and foundation partners.